 Love.
 The word lodged itself in Yamaguchi’s throat like a fish bone.
 Try as he might, he couldn’t get it out.
 In his head, all the other thoughts parted like the Red Sea to give it room to breathe–no more crowding.
 But that can’t be right…right?
 He’s not perfect, but Tsukishima’s rarely wrong, so…maybe it is?
 But…no. This unknown feeling surged most in Tsukishima’s presence, so it couldn’t be…could it?

 The truth?
 It was and Yamaguchi already knew.
-Some time shortly graduation, he admitted it to himself.
+Some time shortly before graduation, he admitted it to himself.
 He understood that if this was really all a surprise to him, he never would have presented it so vaguely to Tsukishima.
 No names or even generic descriptions, just the basic structure of the situation, enough that he could get his point across without arousing suspicion.

-Most would describe them as best friends, though they were really each other’s only friend.
+Most would describe them as best friends, though they were really each other’s only friend for a while.
 There were acquaintances, sure, and teammates, but, in all honesty, they only had each other.
 Tsukishima seemed like he didn’t need anyone, so, for the longest time, Yamaguchi felt like his presence was merely being tolerated, which was kind of great when you consider that Tsukishima suffered no one.
 But they’ve long since passed that and Yamaguchi had become pretty comfortable with his relationship with Tsukishima…or he had.

 What was there to be done about it?
 It took Yamaguchi the whole break and the first week of high school to figure that out.
 No. It only took a day for that, but he spent the rest of the time gathering the courage to confess.
 Also, he had to figure out how.
 Tsukishima didn’t want to be bothered.
 He never hid his annoyance when he was confessed to, but the girls never seemed to stop asking.
 Yamaguchi remembers how after one particular confession where a girl yelled from a window as they passed–no preface, no pretense–Tsukishima commented on the lack of creativity in all the other girls’ approach.
 Not that he had a preferred aesthetic, it’s only that Tsukishima observed that they all stood before him fidgeting as if they were in danger of relieving themselves on the spot, they all bowed at the same angle, they all blushed the same hue, and they all shoved nearly identical envelopes in his face.
 But regardless of their approach, he didn’t want to be bothered, so even the tactless (according Tsukishima) girl who yelled from the window–the only one he didn’t audibly sigh at–got rejected.
 With that to contend with, Yamaguchi’s courage wavered.
 Oh, but perhaps their existing relationship would serve as a springboard for… Perhaps not, this was Tsukishima and the idea of anything more was probably not that appealing to him.
 But who’s to say?
 It’s not like he ever talked about these things, so there really wasn’t much to go on.